-In response to the Covid-19 pandemic, the South African Government declared a national state of disaster under the Disaster Management Act, 2002 on 15 March 2020.
-It has implemented a number of measures to contain the spread, and mitigate the impact, of COVID-19 in South Africa.
-The South African Government has implemented a risk-adjusted phased lockdown approach comprising five alert levels which are determined with reference to the risk and infection rate nationally, and in each province, district and metropolitan area.
-Each alert level denotes the level of requisite action and restrictions needed to contain the spread of COVID-19.
-At the date of this Programme Memorandum, Level 1 of lockdown is in place which opens up the majority of economic activity under regulated safety protocols.
-Movement and transport have been opened up, with minor limitations remaining.
-The Government has taken a risk-based approach and changes the lockdown levels based on infection incidents levels.
+In response to the COVID-19 pandemic, the South African Government declared a national state of disaster under the Disaster Management Act, No. 57 of 2002 on 15 March 2020 (the "National State of Disaster"), pursuant to which it implemented a number of measures to contain the spread and mitigate the impact of COVID-19 in South Africa.
+The South African Government implemented a risk-adjusted phased lockdown comprising five alert levels which were determined with reference to the risk and infection rate nationally, and in each province, district and metropolitan area.
+These alert levels are no longer applicable as the South African Government declared that the country had entered a "new phase in the COVID-19 pandemic" and as such the National State of Disaster was lifted with effect from 5 April 2022.
+At the date of this Programme Memorandum, there are transitional measures in place following the lifting of the National State of Disaster as the Government prepares to begin managing the COVID-19 pandemic through the National Health Act, No. 61 of 2003 (the "National Health Act").
+Certain transitional measures will remain in place for a period of 30 days from the date of termination of the National State of Disaster to ensure essential public health precautions and other necessary services are uninterrupted while new regulations in terms of the National Health Act come into effect.

-The South African Government, as well as business, have called on the banking industry to continue to extend credit to sectors in need, particularly households and small businesses, and to provide relief measures to reduce the strain on these sectors in an effort to sustain the local economy and maintain financial stability in South Africa.
-The PA has issued a number of directives to provide temporary relief to banks, branches of foreign institutions and controlling companies (hereinafter collectively referred to as "banks") during this time of financial stress, in a manner that ensures South Africa's continued compliance with the relevant internationally agreed capital framework.
-The measures implemented through these directives are aimed at:
+During the National State of Disaster, the South African Government, as well as business, called on the banking industry to extend credit to sectors in need, particularly households and small businesses, and to provide relief measures to reduce the strain on these sectors in an effort to sustain the local economy and maintain financial stability in South Africa.
+The PA issued a number of directives to provide temporary relief to banks, branches of foreign institutions and controlling companies (hereinafter collectively referred to as "banks") during this time of financial stress to ensure South Africa's continued compliance with the relevant internationally agreed capital framework.
+These measures are no longer in place in terms of the following directives: